dominiksalvet/crypto-addr-extract/readme.md

 ## Achieved Results

-Due to my lower laptop configuration (i5-7200U, 8 GB RAM, 256 GB SSD), I had to choose a smaller dataset.
+Due to my lower laptop performance (i5-7200U, 8 GB RAM, 256 GB SSD), I had to choose a smaller dataset.
 Hence, my dataset consists of all archives, whose size is less or equal to 20 MB.
 These are the dataset details:

 * `dataset`
   * Total number of files and directories: 795 936
-    * Of which 760 257 are files
+    * 760 257 are files
   * 20,3 GB in size

 Experiments performed on my laptop and my dataset: